PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Using Lodash for fun and profit.md

 ## History

 In the days of JavaScript before EcmaScript 5 (which added methods like map or filter), JS was mostly used as an imperative language.
 The Underscore library (created by Jeremy Ashkenas) changed that by introducing (in 2009) functions like map, filter or reduce to ease processing of arrays.
-Similarly to jQuery, which adds a global variable named `$` to be reacheable from everywhere, Underscore adds a global variable named... `_` to provide its functions.
+Similarly to jQuery, which adds a global variable named `$` to be reachable from everywhere, Underscore adds a global variable named... `_` to provide its functions.
 An Underscore contributer, John-David Dalton, tired of some limitations and inconsistencies of the library, forked it (in 2012) and named the project Lo-Dash (pun on "low dash", ie. an underscore).
 Later, it just took the name Lodash.
 The library kept the `_` symbol, as it is intended to be a drop-in replacement of Underscore: replace one with the other, no other code change, and benefit from higher speed, more functions, more consistency and better documentation.
 Today, Lodash diverges from the Underscore API but maintains a compatibility build.
 Out of the box, Lodash is bigger than Underscore.
 Unless you start adding extensions to the latter to get functionalities available in Lodash...
 And Lodash has a tool to create a build having only the functions you want.
 And if you use `require` on your functions, it will build automatically with only them.